 The Biology Unit is committed to recruiting, training, and educating students to meet the challenges of the 21st century in the biological, environmental, and biomedical sciences.
-The Unit supports the mission of the University to to "empowers and promotes the upward mobility of diverse populations of traditional and nontraditional students through quality academic programs, teaching, research, and service to achieve excellence in higher education using various teaching and learning modalities."
+The Unit supports the mission of the University to create and maintain an environment conducive to learning and growth.
 It continues to implement programs and procedures that will facilitate the retention and nurturing of biology majors during their matriculation at SUNO.